HectareaGalbis/adp/docs/user-guide.md

 ```
 (ADP:TEXT "This is the text macro.
 The result of 3+4 is " (+ 3 4)
           ".
-As we will see later you can stylize the text with "
+As we will see later you can enrich the text with "
-          (ADP:BOLD "bold words") ", " (ADP:ITALIC "italic words") ", or "
+          (ADP:BOLD "bold words") ", " (ADP:ITALIC "italic words") ", "
-          (ADP:BOLD-ITALIC "bold-italic words") " and more styles.")
+          (ADP:BOLD-ITALIC "bold-italic words") " and more.")
 ```

 If I use that right now: